coolyoungdad/coolyoungdad/README.md

 # Alexander's Github 🖥⌨️

-Welcome to my Github where you'll find a variety of projects ranging from a full-stack web app [(Futreviews)](www.fut.reviews) to three.js learnings [(like this donut)](http://ab-donut.superhi.com/) to a bot that buys Supreme [(use at your own risk 😅)](https://github.com/coolyoungdad/preme-bot).
+Welcome to my Github where you'll find a variety of projects ranging from a full-stack web app [(Futreviews)](https://www.fut.reviews) to three.js learnings [(like this donut)](http://ab-donut.superhi.com/) to a bot that buys Supreme [(use at your own risk 😅)](https://github.com/coolyoungdad/preme-bot).

 I'm self-taught software developer hoping to go pro soon.

-Some technologies I enjoy working with include ReactJS, Node.js, and PostgreSQL.
+Some technologies I enjoy working with include React, Node, and PostgreSQL.

 ## Upcoming Roadmap